cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/azure.md

   - /developer/official_plugins/azure/
 ---

-The Azure plugin enables you to use Cloudify to manage cloud resources on Azure.
+The Azure plugin enables you to use {{< param product_name >}} to manage cloud resources on Azure.
 See below for currently supported resource types.

 ## Plugin Requirements

-* Tested with Cloudify Premium 3.3.1, 3.4, 3.4.1, 3.4.2, 4.0, 4.0.1, 4.1, 4.2, and 4.3 and Community Version 17.3.31 and 17.11.22.
 * Python Versions 2.7.x.
 * Azure account.